MolecularNeurobiology/LOOPER/README.md

 ## How do I use LOOPER to perform an Autoresuscitation Assay?
-Our user guide for interactinge with the LOOPER system and its user interface is available [here](https://realchrisward.github.io/LOOPER/User_Manual/build/html/index.html).
+Our user guide for interacting with the LOOPER system and its user interface is available [here](https://realchrisward.github.io/LOOPER/User_Manual/build/html/index.html).

 # Licensing